StefanRudvin/website-availability-monitor/README.md

 - Use a Kafka connector to save the metrics into ElasticSearch or InfluxDB for more advanced analysis.
 - Add validation and SQL injection protection into the availability list JSON.
 - Handle shutdowns and interruptions better calling `close()` etc
-- Improved test coverage
+- The tests are quite elementary; given more time proper test coverage with e.g. a mock DB would do wonders.

 ### Attributions
 - Multiple files have been derived from the Aiven examples on Github: https://github.com/aiven/aiven-examples .
 These have been labelled in the docstrings per file.

 ### Notes
-- While I do not intend to downplay my python skills I will say that I have not worked with Python in a professional capacity outside of jupyter notebooks and scripts.
+- While I do not intend to downplay my python skills I will say that I have not worked extensively with Python in a professional capacity outside of jupyter notebooks and scripts.
 Therefore I may have gotten some python specific things wrong in this project.
 My main language at work is Java but Python is easier to manage for smaller projects along with it bringing new challenges.